shurupin/DesignPatterns/README.md

 Patterns that define ways to compose objects to obtain new functionality.

-- [Adapter](/Structural/Adapter) allows classes with incompatible interfaces to work together.
+- [Adapter](/Structural/Adapter) allows classes with incompatible interfaces to collaborate.
 - [Bridge](/Structural/Bridge) decouples an abstraction from its implementation so that the two can vary independently.
 - [Composite](/Structural/Composite) composes zero-or-more similar objects so that they can be manipulated as one object.
 - [Decorator](/Structural/Decorator) dynamically adds/overrides behaviour in an existing method of an object.
-- [Facade](/Structural/Facade) provides a simplified interface to a large body of code.
+- [Facade](/Structural/Facade) provides a simplified interface to a complex system of classes, library or framework.
 - [Flyweight](/Structural/Flyweight) reduces the cost of creating and manipulating a large number of similar objects.
 - [Proxy](/Structural/Proxy) provides a placeholder for another object to control access, reduce cost, and reduce complexity.

 ## [Behavioral](/Behavioral)

-Patterns that specifically concern the communication between objects.
+Patterns that specifically concern the communication and the assignment of responsibilities between objects.

 - [Chain of Responsibility](/Behavioral/ChainOfResponsibility) delegates commands to a chain of processing objects.
 - [Command](/Behavioral/Command) creates objects which encapsulate actions and parameters.